 Dynamic Media Classic has a limit of 25,000,000 pixels.
 The maximum allowable size for images with a 2:1 aspect ratio is 7000 x 3500.
 However, for typical desktop screens, 4096 x 2048 pixels is sufficient.

 Only images that fall within the maximum allowable image size are supported.
-Requests for images that are above the size limit will result in a 403 response.
+Requests for images that are above the size limit results in a 403 response.

 Under the Request Attributes heading, do the following: